IoD Scotland is currently involved in many government and executive policy/discussion groups and responds to a number of

-Led by executive director David Watt, the IoD in Scotland has over 1,800 members and has branches in Aberdeen, Central Scotland, Edinburgh, Fife, Glasgow, South of Scotland, Tayside and the Highlands.
-We have member premises in Edinburgh and Glasgow, which also host our division and national head offices respectively, as well as touch down meeting hubs in Stirling, Dundee and Inverness
+Led by executive director Malcolm Cannon, the IoD in Scotland has over 1,800 members and has branches in Aberdeen, Central Scotland, Edinburgh, Fife, Glasgow, South of Scotland, Tayside and the Highlands.
+We have member premises in Edinburgh and Glasgow, which also host our division and national head offices respectively, as well as touch down meeting hubs in Stirling, Dundee and Inverness.